AbdullahZuhair21/OSCP-Notes/README.md

 sometimes you need to migrate to another process to get the NT AUTHORITY\SYSTEM use godpotato check Jeeves box FYR
-1- use juicy potato by transferring the file to the target machine (AV is off) download exe file -> https://github.com/ohpe/juicy-potato/releases/tag/v0.1
+1- use juicy potato by transferring the file to the target machine (AV is off).
+JuicyPotato doesn't work on windows server 2019 and windows 10 build 1809. use PrintSpoofer insted. download exe file -> https://github.com/ohpe/juicy-potato/releases/tag/v0.1
 -     juicypotato.exe -l 1337 -p c:\windows\system32\cmd.exe -t * -c {CLSID of your windows machine} #you can get it from https://github.com/ohpe/juicy-potato/blob/master/CLSID/README.md
 2- use juicy potato by setting up your SMB server (AV is on)